pujareddy2/Apex-Planet-internship-task-2/README.md

-# Apex-Planet-internship-task-2
-A contact form project built during my ApexPlanet internship using HTML, CSS, and JavaScript.
-Includes input fields, form validation, file upload, and responsive design with Flexbox and CSS Grid
 # ApexPlanet Internship Task 2 - Interactive Contact Form

 This project is a part of my internship at *ApexPlanet* and focuses on building an interactive and responsive contact form using *HTML, **CSS, and **JavaScript*.
 The form includes various input fields, client-side validation, and responsive layout using Flexbox and CSS Grid.